DuarteSJ/NoteIST/REPORT.md

 #### Impact on the Original Design

 To address these requirements, we had to refactor our program, particularly the way authentication and integrity were handled.
-Initially, the system used a **username and password** for login, followed by a session token for subsequent requests.
+Initially, the system used a **username and password** for login, followed by a session token exchange, to be used for subsequent requests.
 While this method provided basic authentication, it lacked the cryptographic rigor required for secure note sharing.

-Given the need for sharing encrypted files, which required the use of key pairs, we implemented the following changes:
+Given the need for sharing encrypted files, we decided to give each client a key pair, which led to having to implement the following changes:

-- Replaced the previous username-password login system with an authentication mechanism that uses **signed requests**.
-Each request is signed with the user's private key and includes a **timestamp**.
-This by itself guarantees authentication (only registered users will pass the signature check) and integrity (only untampered data requests will pass the signature check and only fresh requests will pass the timestamp check).
+- Firstly, we replaced the previous session token exchange mechanism with the use of **signed requests** for authentication (this also has the advantage that, since we have a local first application, there are no long request exchange sessions, so it is more efficient to sign every request, since for each exchange there are a maximum of 2 requests in a row sent by the client).
+Each request is signed with the user's private key and includes a **timestamp** in its data section.
+This by itself guarantees that the request is comming from the correct user (only the user has access to his private key) and authenticity (only untampered data requests will pass the signature check and only fresh requests will pass the timestamp check).
-- The versioning of the notes was kept the same with the introduced challenge because we consider one symmetric key for each note and all their versions.
+- The versioning of the notes was kept the same with the introduced challenge because we consider one symmetric key for each note and all its versions.

+- The key sharing is done th

-These changes not only meet the requirements of the security challenge but also enhance the overall security of the system by ensuring strong cryptographic guarantees for authentication and integrity.
+These changes not only meet the requirements of the security challenge but also enhance the overall security of the system by ensuring strong cryptographic guarantees for authentication and authenticity.

 #### 2.3.2.
 Attacker Model